Tapjoy/fakeriak/README.md

 Typically this gem is used within specs in order to avoid external dependencies when running the spec suite.
-In order to ensure that the data is reset in each spec, you'll need to explicitly do so as part of a `before` or `after` callback in the spec helper.
+In order to ensure that the data is reset in each spec, you'll need to explicitly do so as part of a `before` or `after` hook in the spec helper.
 For example:

 ```ruby
 RSpec.configure do |config|